kota-yata/moqtail/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/kota-yata/moqtail)

 ## moqtail
 moqtail is a client implementation of Media over QUIC Transport protocol (MoQT).
+Currently moqtail supports MoQT Draft-11.

 This is the root directory of the moqtail projects.
 The core library lives under the `moqtail-core` workspace.
 Run `make install` to create symbolic links so you can develop the client and core packages together.